nickubed/social-life-sim/README.md

 > On **December 5th, 2019** Added music, tuned spawn rate.

+> On **December 6th, 2019** Added a text display that tells you that you have earned an emoji when that interval triggers.

 ### If I had more time I would...

 > Further smooth out the difficulty curve, recruit playtesters to see if actual play time reflects theoretical play time.
 Much of what I had struggled with, math-wise, was likely due to only having one play-tester, and it was me.